 Ch 16, problems 4, 8, & 20.
 Do all chi-square problems by hand, showing all work and going step by step, and explaining the answer to the research question at the end.
 In addition, do problem 20 using SPSS (be sure to request EXPECTED as well as OBSERVED counts).
-Annotate printout.
+Annotate printout and include an APA summary.